playfulprogramming/playfulprogramming/content/LayZee/posts/model-view-presenter-with-angular-533h/index.md

 ![](./m6vja19a8nd8m30l1u1r.gif)

-<figcaption>The “Tour of Heroes” tutorial application.</figcaption>
+> The “Tour of Heroes” tutorial application.

 We begin where the Angular.io [“Tour of Heroes” tutorial](https://angular.io/tutorial) ends.
 It is used as our starting point because it is a tutorial commonly known by Angular developers.